azizi647/spring-react-user-list/README.md

 #---------------------------------------

 >Front-end side React use axios http library and call api and generate ui
->I used react router dom for route pages and use router context provider
+>I used react router dom for route pages
+>For state management I use react context api
 >Also I used pose library to give some effects